Bennifer Is Back On! J-Lo, Ben Affleck Back Together Again?

 Meanwhile, according to Hollywood Life, Jennifer Lopez is doing nothing to squash the Bennifer rumors.
 In fact, in a recent interview, she admitted that if things were a little different, she and Ben Affleck would never have split up in the first place.

-And it seems that Jennifer 2.0 — a/k/a Jennifer Garner — has always had a problem with Jennifer Lopez.
+And it seems that Jennifer 2.0 — a.k.a.
+Jennifer Garner — has always had a problem with Jennifer Lopez.
 According to the outlet, Garner was always jealous of Lopez, because she knew how much she and Ben still loved each other.

 “Jen was always paranoid about JLo, and it looks like she was right,” the insider claimed.
 “Ben and Jen have been meeting in secret, and tongues are wagging that they’re serious about making it work this time!”
 Lopez has spoken out about the strain that was put on the relationship due to the increased media attention on their life together.
 With Ben Affleck’s relationship to Jennifer Garner very much over, the report also goes as far as saying that Garner played a role in not giving Lopez a role in Live by Night.”